Emzeelion999/PulsarDAO-Contract/scripts/deployment/README.md

 * Modify the `get_live_admin` function to return the primary admin [`Account`](https://eth-brownie.readthedocs.io/en/stable/api-network.html#brownie.network.account.Account) object and four funding admin accounts.
 See the Brownie [account management](https://eth-brownie.readthedocs.io/en/stable/account-management.html) documentation for information on how to unlock local accounts.
 * Set vesting information in `STANDARD_ESCROWS` and `FACTORY_ESCROWS`.
 The structure  of each variable is outlined in the comments.
-* Confirm that `LP_VESTING_JSON` points to the JSON which defines the [percentages each historic LP will receive](https://github.com/curvefi/early-user-distribution/blob/master/output-with-bpt.json).
+* Confirm that `LP_VESTING_JSON` points to the JSON which defines the [percentages each historic LP will receive](https://github.com/PulsarSwap/early-user-distribution/blob/master/output-with-bpt.json).

-### 2. Deploying the Curve DAO
+### 2. Deploying the PulsarDAO

 1. If you haven't already, install [Brownie](https://github.com/eth-brownie/brownie):